Flemington7/SimonsAgent/README.md

 # COMPREHENSIVE Information Integration for High-Frequency Trading using Qlib and FinLLAMA

 This repository contains the implementation of a comprehensive information integration system for high-frequency trading (HFT) in stock markets.
-Our approach integrates nested decision execution framework for HFT operations and FinLLAMA for extracting and analyzing financial sentiments from news and social media.
+Our approach integrates nested decision execution framework for HFT operations and LLM for extracting and analyzing financial sentiments from news and social media.

 ## Table of Contents